 Courses for your major

-In your first year you should take a total of four Stage I courses for your chosen major.
-Pay particular attention to the courses that your major must include.
+In your first year you should take up to three Stage I courses for your chosen major.
+Pay particular attention to the courses that your major must include and take these first, then complete the rest over the second year of your conjoint degree.
 You will need to check which semester courses are taught in order to plan successfully.
 You can find the courses available for your major in the BGlobalSt schedule.
 Take courses that your major must include first.

 Beyond your first year